vmware/differential-datalog/doc/language_reference/language_reference.md

 ### Constraints on rules

 1. Negative atoms and condition clauses may not introduce new variables.
 1. Variables introduced in a clause are visible in clauses following it.
-An aggregate clause has the effect of concealing all variables except for the group-by variables and the aggregate variable.
+A group_by clause has the effect of concealing all variables except for the group-by variables.
    ```
-   R(x,y) :- S(x), T(x, y), var z = Aggregate((x), min(y)). // error:
+   R(x,y) :- S(x), T(x, y), var z = y.group_by(x).min(). // error:
-        // y cannot be used in the head, as it is concealed by aggregation
+        // y cannot be used in the head, as it is concealed by grouping
    ```
 1. *Safety*: Negative literals may not introduce new variables or use wildcards.
    ```